Home

 Research and system-design:

-o I was the lead subject-matter-expert for most of ATL’s cyber-deception research.
-I also advised on deception use for other weapon systems, which included shaping overall-approaches and techniques.
+o I was the lead subject-matter expert for most of ATL’s cyber-deception research.
+I also advised on deception use for other weapon systems.

 o Research on using deception to counter hackers from foreign intelligence-services.
-Developed novel requirements-analysis and system-designs.
-It was for an anticipated DARPA research program.
+Developed novel requirements-analysis and system designs.

-o Created a novel data-base for software-exploits (hacker programs) and software-vulnerabilities.
-Collected data from extensive Internet sources.
+o Created a novel database for software exploits (hacker programs) and software vulnerabilities.
 The system was a useful analysis tool for research projects, and no comparable systems were publicly available.
-Used a SQL DB and Excel.
+Used an SQL DB and Excel.

 Software design and programming, for research prototype-systems:

-o Programmer, on teams that develop large-scale research prototype-systems, using Python, Bash, C, Excel VBA, and Make.
-Work on Windows and Linux, using Mercurial, VMs and VM servers.
+o Programmer, creating features for large-scale prototype-systems, using Python, Bash, C, Excel VBA, and Make.
+Worked on Windows and Linux, using Mercurial, VMs and VM servers.

-o Team member on a research project on machine-learning for malware attribution.
+o Team member on a machine-learning project for malware attribution.
 I developed the cluster-analysis software and implemented data-visualization.

 06/2000 – 12/2006: Novel research in creating deception-based systems for computer security:

-Invented and designed two deception-based intrusion-detection systems: developed a prototype system (we modified Linux’s NFS); developed network performance models and a simulation; also, designed and implemented a honeynet for system testing.
+Invented and designed two deception-based intrusion-detection systems (IDSes): developed a working prototype (modified Linux’s NFS), developed network performance-models and a simulation, and designed and implemented a honeynet for system testing.

-I initiated these projects and was the lead researcher; formed the research team with three well-known university and CIA (ret.) researchers; we obtained funding from OSD ($100K) and the JTF-GNO ($20K).
+I initiated these projects and was the lead researcher.
+Formed the research team with two well-known university and CIA (ret.) researchers.
+We obtained funding from OSD ($100K) and the JTF-GNO ($20K).

 Several papers are published and presented, and I’m the lead author.
-Presentations include IEEE, ACM, and DoD conferences, and to senior officials at the Office of the Secretary of Defense (OSD)
+Presentations include IEEE, ACM, and DoD conferences, and to a senior official at the Office of the Secretary of Defense (OSD).

 12/2006: Completed Ph.D. in computer science, at North Carolina State University (NCSU)